FrankEndriss/opengltest/glfw02_fullscreen/README.md

+Call with "-f" option to fullscreen, without opens a window of size 640X480.

+While running
-Shows howto switch from Windowed mode Window to full screen an back.
+* "f"-Key to switch from windowed mode window to full screen an back
+* "g"-Key to display monitor parameters on stdout.
-Press "f"-Key to switch, any other key to exit.
+* Any other key to exit.